 Guest login for using the computers to access the Internet, email or other programs available on the network is available by asking at the circulation desk or the reference desk.

-Anyone desiring to check out circulating materials may apply for a resident library card.* Application requirements:
+Residents of the City of Santa Clarita desiring to check out circulating materials may apply for a resident library card.* Application requirements:

 For your convenience, you may set up an appointment with Miss Alegra Weaver, the Circulation Manager, to complete the above process of gaining a Resident library card.
 Miss Weaver may be contacted through email@example.com or you may call (661)362-2272.